The Path to Proton Structure at One-Percent Accuracy: Methodology dependence and stability

 \subsection{Impact of nonsinglet integrability}

 As explained in Sect.~\ref{sec:pdfint}, in NNPDF4.0 additional integrability constraints are added to those already implemented in NNPDF3.1.
 First, integrability of the Gottfried and strangeness sums, i.e. integrability of $T_3$ and $T_8$, is imposed through Lagrange multipliers.
 Second, the range of preprocessing exponents is determined self-consistently as for NNPDF3.1, but it is no longer allowed to extend into the non-integrable region.
+Finally, integrability is imposed at the post-fit selection level.
+This ensures that all replicas remain integrable, so nonsinglet sum rules are finite and with finite uncertainty.

 We assess the impact of these new integrability constraints by comparing to the NNPDF4.0 baseline the PDFs obtained by removing both of them, i.e. with no Lagrange multipliers for $T_3$ and $T_8$ and unconstrained preprocessing range, and the PDFs determined by keeping the constraint on the preprocessing range but removing the Lagrange multipliers for $T_3$ and $T_8$.

 In Fig.~\ref{fig:pdfplot-abs-nnpdf40-nointeg-q1p65gev} we compare the PDFs obtained in this way to the NNPDF4.0 baseline: we show the $T_3$ and $T_8$ nonsinglet PDFs at the parametrization scale $Q=1.65$~GeV.
-It is clear that the effect of the new constraints is seen only in the small $x\lesssim10^{-3}$ region, where there is limited experimental information on quark flavour separation (see Fig.~\ref{fig:kinplot}).
+It is clear that the effect of the new constraints is seen only in the small $x\lesssim10^{-3}$ region, where there is limited experimental information on quark flavor separation (see Fig.~\ref{fig:kinplot}).
 The effect of the new integrability constraints is significant for $T_3$, but moderate for $T_8$: in particular, $T_8$ remains integrable even when both constraints are removed, while integrability of $T_3$ is enforced when constraining the preprocessing, but would otherwise fail.
 The effect of the Lagrange multiplier is mostly to reduce somewhat the small-$x$ uncertainties by removing some outliers.
 It is important to note, however, that these constraints can be rather more significant when PDFs are determined from a restricted dataset, such as those considered in Sect.~\ref{sec:dataset}.
-It is in fact the LHC datasets in the global baseline that favour $T_8$ integrability.
+Indeed, inspection of $T_8$ in the no-LHC and DIS-only fits respectively discussed in Sect.~\ref{subsubsection:DIS_data} and~\ref{subsubsec:LHC_data} shows a rather different small-$x$ behavior and larger uncertainties, that could well extend into the nonintegrable region in the absence of an explicit constraint.